Dodd Mead & Co. (New York, US)

 The Dial Press was established in 1923 by Lincoln MacVeagh whose name is typically included on the imprint until he left the firm in 1933.
 The Dial Press issued The Bourbon Classics, The Dial Detective Library, the Fireside Library, the Golden Dragon Library, the Library of Living Classics and the Rogue’s Library in the short time MacVeagh ran the press.
 Many were series shared with UK publishers, and none reached more than a dozen titles.

 Harrap’s Standard Fiction Library / Dial Standard Library / Astor Library seems to have been an attempt at a general literature series, to compete with the Modern Library and Everyman’s Library.
 Of all the Dial series, it is the only one I have no evidence (yet) of being published and sold by Dial.
 The books themselves did not indicate the series name, thus a jacketed copy with the Dial Standard Library is required to confirm the series was sold by Dial.
 None has been found.
-The Dial Standard Library, then, may be a “ghost series.”
+The Dial Standard Library, then, might be a “ghost series.”

 The issue is complicated as Dodd Mead was first selling the books as the Astor Library but with the Dial Press imprint in 1925 or 1926.
 With no indication of the series name on or in the book itself, the jackets are required to distinguish between the series.
 Copies of all of the first 12 books in the Astor Library can be found on WorldCat with the Dial Press imprint.
 Two additional titles have the Dodd Mead imprint (Dumas’ The Black Tulip, with a 1927 date and Dodd Mead imprint on the title page – see below, and A. Conan Doyle’s The White Company).
+Neither of these, as said earlier, was in the UK series.
 Thus Dodd Mead was selling Dial Press books with Dodd Mead jackets, and added two additional titles to the series (for a total of 14).